Review: The Standing Water (Steel String Books) by David Castleton

-The Standing Water – the debut novel of north-east freelance journalist David Castleton – takes place in such a world, despite being set in 1980s northern England.
+The Standing Water – the debut novel of north-east writer David Castleton – takes place in such a world, despite being set in 1980s northern England.

 In Emberfield – a small town lost in “flat fields, rain-filled swamps, with lurking banks of cloud ready to throw down even more water” – we meet the book’s main character, Ryan.

 Ryan – an eight-year-old schoolboy – suspects his headmaster Mr Weirton may have caused the deaths of two kids.

 There’s the mystery of Marcus Jones – a notorious ex-pupil who seems to have vanished and about whose fate Ryan and his friends can get few answers from the adults around them.
 Ryan’s imagination is also set going by Lucy – a ‘skeleton’ Weirton uses to give ‘biology lectures’ – who the headmaster says was once a pupil at the school and “a very bad girl”.

 Weirton keeps discipline via what could be termed ‘old school’ methods.
 As Ryan and his friends suffer the headmaster’s elaborate humiliations, volcanic rages and powerful ‘wallopings’, Ryan’s suspicions grow about what might have happened to Lucy and Marcus.